Skip to content

 Why the limit exists

 It isn't arbitrary.
 Without a ceiling, a malicious (or just badly built) SPF record could trigger a cascade of DNS queries on every received message — an ideal amplification lever for a denial-of-service attack against receiving servers.
 The ten-lookup limit bounds that cost and protects the world's mail infrastructure.
-In plain terms: the constraint that annoys you is also what stops SPF from becoming a weapon.
+In plain terms: the constraint that annoys administrators is also what stops SPF from becoming a weapon.

 What counts (and what doesn't) toward the ten